BertoOrt/command/README.md

 # command

+###Web Link
 `https://mighty-oasis-1512.herokuapp.com/`

 It's simple, a website meant to look like a terminal.
-I plan to add more commands as I go.
-Feel free to play around and report any bugs you might notice.
+Type help to view a list of commands or quit at any moment to go back.

 ###DragonScript

 Feel savvy with JavaScript? test your knowledge against the mighty dragon.
 Venture into a text-based game where you have to enter the correct answer or the dragon will eat you.
+As always, type help to get a list of commands.
+You can create an account and save your game.

+###Set Up

+If you'd like to fork the repo, make sure to run `npm install`

 ####Technologies